mholzel/android_fortran/README.md

 - `mips`
 - `mips64`

+We have prebuilt these full standalone toochains, and put them in the [`release tab`](https://github.com/jeti/android_fortran/releases) so that you don't actually have to run this build script (which can take a very long time).

-The resulting toolchains will be created in a `standalone_toolchains` folder, and these toolchains will be compressed and put into the `archives` folder for portability.
+However, if you do want to build the toolchains from scratch, then the resulting toolchains will be created in a `standalone_toolchains` folder, and these toolchains will be compressed and put into the `archives` folder for portability.

 There are two other important features of this repo: